billywojcicki/twitter-bot/README.md

 - `convert_filename` converts the image filename pattern into readable strings like "01:23 S1E01"
 - `extract_metatitle` uses a regular expression to handle unique filename formats for two-part episodes
 - `get_random_episode` selects a random row from the csv file
-- `lambda_handler` calls the Twitter and S3 APIs, formats the caption, tweets the image, and likes all new tweets containing #Seinfeld
+- `lambda_handler` calls Twitter and S3 APIs, formats the caption, posts the image, and likes relevant tweets

 More comprehensive documentation can be found in the code.

 ## AWS deployment

-- Upload `lambda_handler.py`, `tweets.csv`, and an empty folder named `tmp` to a Lambda function environment
+- Upload `lambda_function.py`, `tweets.csv`, and an empty folder named `tmp` to a Lambda function environment
 - Save Twitter developer keys as enviroment variables in the Lambda configuration:
   - API_KEY
   - API_KEY_SECRET